opendatacube/datacube-ows/docs/style_howto_components.rst

 This is getting better, the brightest parts are nice and bright, but the lower end of the scale range is too high, leaving too much image clipped to black.
-If you keep adjusting back and forth, you'll eventually end up more or less where we started.
+If you keep adjusting back and forth, you'll eventually end up more or less where we started, with a ``scale_range`` around (50,3000).

 Example: Per-channel scale_ranges
 +++++++++++++++++++++++++++++++++

-What if we want to apply a different scale ranges to different channels?
+What if we want to apply different scale ranges to different channels?

 For example, the image in the `false colour example above
 <#example-infrared-green-false-colour>`_, looks a bit
-saturated, especially in the red and green channels (red+green make yellow).
+saturated, especially in the red and green channels (red+green makes yellow).

 .. image:: https://user-images.githubusercontent.com/4548530/112120795-b215b880-8c12-11eb-8bfa-1033961fb1ba.png
     :width: 600